• A women-run seed saving collective in the Malnad region of the Western Ghats in Southern India

 • A provider of experiential learning programmes rooted in community and agroecology

 We are a women-farmers’ collective based in the Western Ghats of tropical South India dedicated to promoting forest garden biodiversity and small scale food systems through the conservation of traditional seeds and tubers.
-Vanastree means “women of the forest” and the agrarian part of an age-old way of life where the communities here are wilderness, spice orchards, paddies and homesteads are closely intertwined.
+Vanastree means “women of the forest” and the agrarian communities here are part of an age-old way of life where the wilderness, spice orchards, paddies and homesteads are closely intertwined.
 The role of women farmers and gardeners is seen as integral to the social, cultural and ecological fabric of the unique Malnad region where our collective is located.
 Key to all of our initiatives, Vanastree demonstrates that challenges related to global food security and positive social change do have dynamic solutions that exist as small-scale working models in local ecosystems.

 Never in my life have I had this feeling of being treated as an equal, and being respected.
 I wish I had been part of Vanastree earlier.